AutoFlowResearch/SmartPeak/docs/guide/cli.rst

     This parameter is optional.
 The default value is ''.

     -l    --load-session  (required)
-    The path to sequence.csv file
+    The path to session file, or a directory with structured file organization (prefer session file)

     -r    --report
     Specify a report type to export.
     This parameter is optional.
 The default value is '[ FeatureDB PivotTable ]'.

     -rt   --report-sample-types
     A list of sample types to include in the report.
 The full list can be found in documentation https://smartpeak.readthedocs.io
     This parameter is optional.
 The default value is '[ ALL ]'.

     -rm   --report-metadata
     A list of metadata to include in the report.
 The full list can be found in documentation https://smartpeak.readthedocs.io This parameter is optional.
 The default value is '[ ALL ]'.

+    -ro   --reports-out-dir
+    An absolute or relative path to an output directory for reports.
+Overrides the default location which is the current working directory.
+SmartPeak will create given directory if one does not exist.
+    This parameter is optional.
+The default value is '.'.

     -w    --workflow
     The workflow sequence as a list of commands, e.g. LOAD_DATA MAP_CHROMATOGRAMS ...
-    Overrides the workflow settings loaded from the sequence file (with option --load-session) This parameter is optional.
+Overrides the workflow settings loaded from the sequence file (with option --load-session)
+    This parameter is optional.
 The default value is '[ ]'.

-    -i    --integrity
+    -t    --integrity
     Specify which integrity checks to run, available are: SAMPLE, COMP, COMP_GROUP, IS and ALL (runs all listed).
     This parameter is optional.
 The default value is '[ NONE ]'.

     -a    --allow-inconsistent
     Given that any integrity checks were specified with '--integrity', this option allow to run workflow even if one or more check has failed.
     This parameter is optional.
 The default value is '0'.

     -v    --verbose